catdeal3r/fibreglass/README.md

 - [x] Style dashboard's music widget. *v0.2*
 - [x] Extend the bar's functionality. *v0.27*
 - [x] Fix styling of the statuses on bar. *v0.3*
-- [x] Fix padding and margin on bar. *v0.31*
+- [x] Fix padding and margin on bar.
+(Thanks Kate) *v0.31*
+- [x] Reposition notifications. *v0.31*

 ### In progress
 - [ ] Add hover styling for the bar's statuses and date.
+- [ ] Optimize dashboard's quick toggles
-- [ ] Reposition notifications
+- [ ] Creating notification center.

 ### Still todo
+- [ ] Create userboard and productivity-board.
-- [ ] Create userboard, productivity-board and notification center.
+- [ ] Add indicator on the side on date to show the amount of notifications in the notification center.
 - [ ] Add button on bar to open the productivity-board.
 - [ ] Use mako or something instead of dunst for flatpak support.
 - [ ] Refactor/clean up the code